nicholsont/movie_trailer_project/README.md

 # Movie Trailer Page

 Movie Trailer Page is a simple script that shows movie posters and links them to their respective trailers.
-It uses the fresh_tomatoes starter code as a base to create the webpage’s html document.
+It uses the fresh_tomatoes starter code as a base to create the page's html document.

 ## Installation